EmanAlazzam/reading-note/README.md

 In another words, growth mindset is changing the fixed mind you have to a dynamic mide that have tha ability to develop.

-I will share my story as an example to understaning what does MindSet means.
+I will share my story as an example to understaning what does Growth MindSet means.

 In my story when I graduated I find out that the wrold isn't that easy it is very hard to follow, and the lockdown cames out and everything was depressing so; i started to losing hope in making difference and my life was to pass days without any touchable improvment. but while searching i find out many usefull web sites that conain many online courses with great topics, so day by day I started to challenging myself to learn at least one new thing.